Skip to main content

 You can also subscribe to the voting_finished event to be notified when the Proposal period completes.

-To propose a member to be the sequencer operator, bakers can call the new_proposal entrypoint of the governance contract during the Proposal period:
+To propose an account to be the sequencer operator, bakers can call the new_proposal entrypoint of the governance contract during the Proposal period:

-octez-client transfer 0 from my_wallet to KT1NnH9DCAoY1pfPNvb9cw9XPKQnHAFYFHXa \
+octez-client transfer 0 from my_wallet to KT1WckZ2uiLfHCfQyNp1mtqeRcC1X6Jg2Qzf \

 The command takes these parameters: